‘You can’t detain me’: Oklahoma lawmaker arrested after telling officer he can’t be arrested

 The arrest report added that Davis, while he was being taken to the Oklahoma County Detention Center, had reportedly told the officer that he “felt sorry for him” and that “we will see how this turns out.”

-Representative Cyndi Munson (D), the minority leader of the Oklahoma House, sent KFOR a statement in response to the video.
+Representative Cyndi Munson, the minority leader of the Oklahoma House, sent KFOR a statement in response to the video.

 “I have reviewed the footage of the arrest.
 The video was distressing.
 It is known that this isn’t the first time the Representative has been arrested on charges related to intoxication and has attempted to use his position as an elected official to avoid facing consequences.
 It appears he needs to seek help for substance abuse.
 And I sincerely hope he does.